Bruends/BookshelfApi/README.md

 npm install
 ```

-remove the example from .env.EXAMPLE and add your mysql configs
+Rename the`.env.EXAMPLE` file to `.env` and add your mysql configs

 ## Run

-run the app with the command
+run the app with the command:

 ```bash
 npm start